redwoodjs/redwood/docs/docs/auth/clerk.md

 # Clerk Authentication

-:::caution Did you set up Clerk a while ago?
+:::warning Did you set up Clerk a while ago?

 If you set up Clerk a while ago, you may be using a deprecated `authDecoder` that's subject to rate limiting.
 This decoder will be removed in the next major.